All Episodes

 So it's going to raise prices ultimately.

-But the point is, yeah, okay, we got to get more oil from the strategic reserve, but we're not going to drill for it.
+But the point is, yeah, okay, we've got to get more oil from the Strategic Reserve, but we're not going to drill for it.

-If more oil will effective the price of the refined products, then why the distinction between going to the strategic reserve and drilling?
+If more oil will affect the price of the refined products, then why the distinction between going to the Strategic Reserve and drilling?

-What's because drilling is bad, drilling is evil, Drilling is we're trying to get away from this, but yet it makes no sense.
+Drilling is, we're trying to get away from this, but yet it makes no sense.

 The Democrats have now demonized energy, folks.

-As though it's immoral, almost criminal to supply ourselves with energy, not just to sustain ourselves, but to grow.
+They've demonized energy as though it's immoral, almost criminal, to supply ourselves with energy, not just to sustain ourselves, but to grow.

 Here's more from McCain of Lafayette Hill, Pennsylvania.